NationalSecurityAgency/skills-docs/docs/overview/README.md

 Levels are users' achievement path - the overall goal of the gameified training profile is to encourage users to achieve the highest level.
 Levels are tracked for the entire project as well as for each subject which provides users many ways to progress forward.
-Screenshots below demonstrates dashboard's page to manage levels:
+Screenshots below demonstrate the management of levels in the dashboard:
 ![Skills Platform Overview Image](./screenshots/Screenshot_2020-12-16SkillTreeDashboard(2).png)

-Dependencies add another facet to the overall gamification profile, which forces users to complete skills in a specified order.
+Dependencies add another facet to the overall gamification profile and force users to complete skills in a specified order.
 If you set up Skill A to depend on the completion of Skill B then no points will be awarded toward Skill A until Skill B is fully accomplished.
-Screenshot below demonstrates dashboard's page to manage dependencies:
+The screenshot below demonstrates management of skill dependencies in the dashboard:
 ![Skills Platform Overview Image](./screenshots/Screenshot_2020-12-16SkillTreeDashboard(10).png)

-Screenshot below demonstrates dashboard's page to view dependencies graph for an entire project:
+Screenshot below demonstrates visualization of all the skill dependencies within a project:
 ![Skills Platform Overview Image](./screenshots/Screenshot_2020-12-16SkillTreeDashboard(9).png)

-Almost every page on the skill's dashboard exposes metrics and statistics about that particular entity/concept.
+Almost every page in the SkillTree dashboard exposes metrics and statistics about that particular entity/concept.
 These metrics are very much context aware so as an example, graphs and charts you see on a subject page will be for that specific subject and metrics on the project page will be for the entire project.